jamesgrogers/jamesgrogers.github.io/_pages/about.md

 I am a British astrophysicist working as an [AEThER](https://planets.carnegiescience.edu) postdoctoral research fellow at UCLA in the [Earth, Planetary and Space Sciences](https://epss.ucla.edu) department.

 My research is based on exoplanet formation and evolution, specifically the various processes that occur to highly irradiated planet atmospheres.
 I use statistical modelling as well as numerical simulations to rewind the clock on atmospheric evolution to unveil the planet population at birth.
-For more details, please see a list of my publications [publications](https://jamesgrogers.github.io/publications/) or my [CV](https://www.dropbox.com/s/8ejty4xxx8j5xbg/Curriculum_Vitae_JGR.pdf?dl=0)
+For more details, please see a list of my [publications](https://jamesgrogers.github.io/publications/) or my [CV](https://www.dropbox.com/s/8ejty4xxx8j5xbg/Curriculum_Vitae_JGR.pdf?dl=0)

 If you interested in any of my work, please feel free to get in touch.